petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 In addition to providing training and support, we need to meet them in the middle with a less software-oriented, more research-oriented and user friendly set of tools and infrastructure.
+Nevertheless, we should strive for this higher standard of reproducibility.

 [Calkit](https://calkit.org) is a start down this path, but I certainly won't claim we've yet solved all of these problems.